brampersandon/ThisTrip-coding-sample/README.md

 I ended up having a slight emphasis on the backend and data layer of the frontend application.

+## Access the Live App

+The frontend is hosted on [GitHub Pages](https://skylineproject.github.com/ThisTrip-web).
+The backend is hosted on [Zeit Now](https://thistrip-api-krfhgewgey.now.sh/).
+GraphiQL was removed and introspection disabled for production use.

 ## Getting Started

 The API and frontend are in separate directories (`api` and `frontend` respectively).